-- La Malandrina – A Uruguayan steakhouse where you’ll really need to fast in order to take down the whole meal!
-Recommend sharing a parrillada (mixed grilled meat plate), with patatas a la crema as your sde dish.
+- La Malandrina – A Uruguayan steakhouse where you’ll really need to fast in order to take down the whole meal.
+I recommend sharing a mezcal margarita with a friendly stranger, with patatas a la crema as your side dish.

-- Tickets – Tickets, if you can splurge a couple hundred euro per head, is a magical experience (or so I’m told, I still need to go!).
+- Tickets – Tickets, if you can splurge a couple of hundred euros per head, is a magical experience (or so I’m told; I still need to go).
 Run by Albert Adriá, one of the world’s top chefs and brother to culinary legend Ferran Adriá, Tickets is one of a handful of Adría restaurants worth making a reservation for months in advance.

 WHERE TO DRINK IN BARCLEONA

-- L’Ovella Negra – Another staple with the younger local and tourist crowd, Ovella Negra (the Black Sheep), has a smaller location in the Gothic Quarter and larger warehouse location in Poblenou.
-Both offer 5 liter beer and sangria towers, and the larger location is a great place to catch an FC Barcelona match on TV.
+- L’Ovella Negra – Another staple with the younger local and tourist crowd, Ovella Negra (the Black Sheep) has a smaller location in the Gothic Quarter and a larger warehouse location in Poblenou.
+Both offer 5-liter beer and sangria towers, and the larger location is a great place to catch an FC Barcelona match on TV.

-- Craft Barcelona – the best craft beer bar in the city!
-They have live music or comedy must nights, and a casual easy-going atmosphere making it a perfect place to meet other people.
+- Craft Barcelona – the best craft beer bar in the city.
+They have live music or comedy most nights for your enjoyment, and have a casual, easy-going atmosphere making it a perfect place to meet other people.

-- Antic Teatre – a local hotspot, this terrace bar is located in an open air courtyard just around the corner from the magnificent Palau de la Música.
-Perfect for meeting friends and having a relaxing drink.
-There’s no advertising or signage, so you may need to look around a bit!
+- Antic Teatre – a local hotspot, this terrace bar is located in an open-air courtyard just around the corner from the magnificent Palau de la Música, a UNESCO World Heritage Site.
+It’s perfect for meeting friends and having a relaxing drink.
+There’s no advertising or signage, so you may need to look around a bit.

 WHERE TO GO CLUBBING IN BARCELONA

-- Opium/Shoko/Pacha – (all on the beach with terraces exiting right on to the boardwalk, generall free entrance utilizing the promoter lists through their official website; just say you’re on the list at the more.
-Very touristy, most nights are EDM, hip hop, RnB, reggaeton, and commercial hits
+- Opium/Shoko/Pacha – This is all on the beach with terraces exiting right onto the boardwalk.
+General free entrance utilizing the promoter lists through their official website; just say you’re on the list at the more.
+Very touristy.
+Most nights are EDM, hip hop, RnB, reggaeton, and commercial hits

-Having lived in Barcelona for a brief period of time, as well as having visited here more times than I can count, I think I’ve put together a pretty incredible guide for anyone visiting this stellar city!
-However, if you’ve been to Barcelona and discovered some hidden gems you think should be included on this list, please do let me know!
-I’m always planning return visits to Barcelona and would love to add some new items to my Barcelona attractions!
+Having lived in Barcelona for a brief period of time, as well as having visited here more times than I can count, I think I’ve put together a pretty incredible guide for anyone visiting this stellar city.

 - 2 Days in Madrid: The Perfect Itinerary For Your Visit